amitrajpurkar/tuneinwithmac/docs/newmc.md

 ### how to get started with using a Mac
 having a brand new Mac, these questions faced me

-* how to use app store for installing/ uninstalling software -- does this work like iPad/ iPhone?
+* how to use app store for installing/ uninstalling software -- does this work like iPad/ iPhone? <- later found Raycast/ HomeBrew ->
-* i also tried using downloads from vscode, jetbrains and installing from the installers -- i was not satisfied, was unable to understand how these tools were setup/ configured.
+* i also tried using downloads from vscode, jetbrains and installing from the installers -- i was not satisfied, was unable to understand how these tools were setup/ configured. <- avoid this style of installation ->

 So the burning questions were:
 > * now how to do the basic user setup